cartrawler/cartrawler.github.io/docs/android/inpath/implementationSteps.md

 ### Retrieval of objects from the In Path Process

-If a user selected a car during the in path process, the onActivityForResult will be fired.
+If a user selected a car during the In Path process, the onActivityForResult will be fired.
 Objects can be retrieved at this point, namely the payload, the fees object and the vehicle details object

 These objects are accessed via the return intent by onActivityForResult